xitrum-framework/xitrum/doc/tutorial.rst

 On startup, all routes will be collected and output to log.
 It is very convenient for you to have a list of routes if you want to write documentation for 3rd parties about the RESTful APIs in your web application.

+For better startup speed, routes are cached to file ``routes.sclasner``.
+While developing, routes in .class files in the ``target`` directory are not cached.
+If you change library dependencies that contain routes, you may need to delete ``routes.sclasner``.
+This file should not be committed to your project source code repository.